YashrajMohanty/Smartsight/README.md

 The information provided by these modules are used by the audio feedback module to generate and play the suitable alerts.

-The program consists of 4 modules:\n
+The program consists of 4 modules:
-Obj_detect_v8.py is used for object detection Stereo_video.py is used for stereo vision based distance estimation Audio_feedback.py is used for generating and playing audio alerts Combined video.py acts as a central pipeline to integrate the aforementioned modules
+Obj_detect_v8.py is used for object detection
+Stereo_video.py is used for stereo vision based distance estimation
+Audio_feedback.py is used for generating and playing audio alerts
+Combined video.py acts as a central pipeline to integrate the aforementioned modules